SDG7 - Affordable and Clean Energy

 • Building Automation Systems that allow the shutdown of air-handling units when occupants are not present in the building.

-• Renovations of old buildings such as the University Centre and the Physics and the Astronomy Building.
+• Renovations of older buildings such as University College and the Physics and the Astronomy Building.

 • The elimination of all domestic water-cooling use in laboratory equipment, coolers, and research equipment.